superwangnan/Tutorials/tutorials/webide-api-hub/webide-api-hub.md

 ![login for SAP API Business Hub](6b.png)

-If you successfully login, a list of services will populate in the Services pane. **In the search box, type _employee_** to find the services available for employee information.
+If you successfully login (please use the username/password on the table), a list of services will populate in the Services pane. **In the search box, type _employee_** to find the services available for employee information.

 ![Services search on Data Connection page of wizard](7.png)